ckarwin/AMEGO_X_Simulations/Simulation_Challenge/README.md

 ## First simulate the events using Cosima: <br />

   - Use the source file **FarFieldPointSource_1MeV.source**.
+This is a far field point source starting at (0,0) in sphereical coordinates, with a monoenergetic beam at 1000 keV (particle type 1).
 It uses the Livermore physics lists which are recommended for lower energy EM processes (Standard is better for high energy events).
-  It requires 20k triggereed events before stopping (There are various ways to stop the process, such as number of events or time).
+It requires 20k triggereed events before stopping (there are various ways to stop the process, such as number of events or time).
-It is a far field point source starting at (0,0) in sphereical coordinates.
-It is a monoenergetic beam at 1000 keV (particle type 1)

   - The execuatable (with the specified seed 432020) is:  <br />
   ```
-  cosima -s 432020 GRB170817A.source | tee terminal_output_cosima.txt
+  cosima -s 432020 FarFieldPointSource_1MeV.source | tee terminal_output_cosima.txt
   ```
   Note: the part "| tee terminal_output_cosima.txt" just saves the terminal output to a text file for future reference.
 And the specification of a seed allows different users to directly compare results.
-Analysis runs with the same seed should generate identical output (is there any statistical variation expected here??).
+Analysis runs with the same seed should generate identical output (within statistical uncertainty).

   - The main terminal output from the end of the run is below: <br />
 ```
-Summary for run SpaceSim
+Summary for run FFPS

-Total number of generated particles:     148796
+Total number of generated particles:     976447
-  Source GRB:                            148796
+  Source Pos:                            976447

-Total CPU time spent in run:             8.38628 sec
+Total CPU time spent in run:             80.9221 sec
-Time spent per event:                    5.63609e-05 sec
+Time spent per event:                    8.28741e-05 sec

-Observation time:                        3 sec
+Observation time:                        0.0138314 sec

 Graphics systems deleted.
 Visualization Manager deleting...
 ```
-- The main output file containing the simulated events is **GRB170817A.inc1.id1.sim**. <br />
+- The main output file containing the simulated events is **FarFieldPointSource_1MeV.inc1.id1.sim**. <br />

 ## Next simulate the event reconstruction using Revan: <br />